Fire safety is your responsibility

-Our Business Safety team ensures that fire precautions in non-domestic premises are suitable and well maintained, keeping both fires and false alarms to a minimum.
+Our Protection team ensures that fire precautions in non-domestic premises are suitable and well maintained, keeping both fires and false alarms to a minimum.

 In the Fire and Rescue Services Act 2004, and the National Framework document, the Government stipulated that fire and rescue services must prioritise their activities to give greater focus to fire prevention and address the problem of false alarms.